pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

     * Wildcard DNS domain
     * Or separate hosts pointing to load balancer

-Disadvantages
+Disadvantages:

 * More port mapping requirements
 * Many external ports to manage and track

 ### Multiple Load Balancers

-Here's a diagram of how a single load balancer can be used:
+The following diagram shows how you can use muliple load balancers.

 ![Multiple Load Balancers](../images/multi-k8s-cluster-pingdirectory-multi-lb.png)

-Advantages
+Advantages:

-* Use the same well-known port (such as, 1636/8989)
+* Use the same well-known port, such as 1636/8989
 * Separate IP addresses per instance

- Disadvantages
+ Disadvantages:

 * DNS management
     * Separate hostname required per instance